bhekanik/blog/cl1z794gm01u5y6nvf87n2g0v.md

 Finally, TypeScript’s type inference means that you don’t have to annotate your code until you want more safety.

 Not convinced?
-Check out 's take TJ VanTollon this talk:
+Check out TJ VanTollon's take on this talk:

 %[https://www.youtube.com/watch?v=AQOEZVG2WY0]